igor-barinov/lisman-lab-analysis/README.md

 | Averaged  | .mat | ❌ | ❌ | ❌ | ✔️ | ✔️ |

 ##### Opening Files
 Files can be opened by going to `File -> Open` in the menu.
 You will be presented with a dialog to choose the file.
 If you select a *prepared* ROI file, you will be prompted to choose either raw or prepared data.
 Selecting raw will treat the file as a *raw* ROI file, otherwise the file will open as a *prepared* ROI file.

+##### Multiple Files
 Multiple files can be opened at once, as long as they have the same format.
 If you select multiple *prepared* or *averaged* ROI files, you will be notified of any experiment information discrepancies (e.g. missing information or different DNA types)

 #### **Experiment Information**
+##### DNA Type
+You can add experiment information such as the DNA type and solutions used in the experiment.
+To change the DNA type, add/edit the text box labeled `DNA Type`.
+To describe multiple DNA types, delimit each type with semi-colons (`;`), ex: `Camui; mlsn2b`.
+Otherwise, any character sequence is a valid DNA type.

+##### Solutions
+You can add solution information such as name and time of application using the solution table.
+To add a solution click on `Add Solution` and enter both the solution name and timing.
+Solution timing is measured in number of data points ranging from 1 to the total number of data points.

+You can edit solutions by directly editting the solution table.
+Both the name and timing can be editted.
+If the name is deleted, you will be prompted to either keep or delete the solution entry.

+Multiple solutions with the same timing can be described like DNA types by using semi-colons (`;`).
+You can omit entries before and after semi-colons to describe only some solutions occuring at a certain timing, ex: `solutionA; ; solutionC`.

+To remove some or all solutions, click on `Remove Solution` and select which solution entries you want to remove.

+##### Importing Information

 #### **Data Editting**
 #### **Data Modifiers**
 #### **Plotting**